mindktrl/protractor-demo/README.md

     npm install protractor --save-dev

-#This will install two command line tools, protractor and webdriver-manager.
+##This will install two command line tools, protractor and webdriver-manager.
 Try running

     protractor --version

-# The webdriver-manager is a helper tool to easily get an instance of a Selenium Server running.
+## The webdriver-manager is a helper tool to easily get an instance of a Selenium Server running.
 Use it to download the necessary binaries with:

     webdriver-manager update

-# Install reporting with
+## Install reporting with

     npm install protractor-jasmine2-html-reporter

-# Now start up a server with
+## Now start up a server with

     webdriver-manager start

-# Test Execution
+## Test Execution
-Ensure the MarketAxess server is already started

 Open your terminal i.e. 'Git Bash' here:

     ..\\ui-tests\tests